onqtam/headjack/docs/why/cryptohistory.md

 > "The most effective way to destroy people is to deny and obliterate their own understanding of their history." - [George Orwell](https://www.goodreads.com/quotes/7076-the-most-effective-way-to-destroy-people-is-to-deny)

 > "Whatever injsutice of the government or elites you're upset about will be forgotten just as quickly.
 Understanding politics and power is an exercise in memory." - [Samo Burja](https://twitter.com/SamoBurja/status/1685073306565906432)

+> "The march of entropy destroys witnesses, artifacts, scholarly records, and all other evidence of the past." - [Our Knowledge of History Decays Over Time](https://www.palladiummag.com/2023/03/07/our-knowledge-of-history-decays-over-time/#:~:text=The%20march%20of%20entropy%20destroys%20witnesses%2C%20artifacts%2C%20scholarly%20records%2C%20and%20all%20other%20evidence%20of%20the%20past.)

+> "Digital information has fared no better than paper.
+Between link rot and changes in software standards, tremendous amounts of digital information [become inaccessible](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3851533/) over the course of a single decade.
+The long-term preservation of digital archives remains a hope rather than a guaranteed fact." - [Our Knowledge of History Decays Over Time](https://www.palladiummag.com/2023/03/07/our-knowledge-of-history-decays-over-time/#:~:text=digital%20information%20has%20fared%20no%20better%20than%20paper.%20Between%20link%20rot%20and%20changes%20in%20software%20standards%2C%20tremendous%20amounts%20of%20digital%20information%20become%20inaccessible%20over%20the%20course%20of%20a%20single%20decade.%20The%20long%2Dterm%20preservation%20of%20digital%20archives%20remains%20a%20hope%20rather%20than%20a%20guaranteed%20fact.)

 > "What is history?
 The lie that everyone agrees on..." - [Voltaire](https://www.goodreads.com/quotes/86931-what-is-history-the-lie-that-everyone-agrees-on)